Daljeetone/dljthomeconfig/README.md

 The language server plugin (coc.nvim) needs vim >= `8.1.1719` and neovim >= `0.4.3` to support features like popup and text property.

 Currently, Ubuntu 18:04 does not have the required minimum version of Vim/Neovim in its PPA repositories and therefore we need to install it manually.
-I prefer Neovim over regular Vim so the instructions to install latest Neovim are as follows:
+I prefer Neovim over regular Vim, so the instructions to install latest Neovim are as follows:

 ```
 git clone https://github.com/neovim/neovim.git